How to plan the perfect road trip in Bulgaria

 Our journey in Bulgaria reached an end after 10 days, we had to go back to Sofia to leave the car and to take a flight to Greece, our next destination.
 On our way back, we planned to stop at Veliko Tarnovo but the day was extremely hot and we were a bit tired by the road, so we decided to stop just for lunch and a quick stop at the fortress.

-Making it the perfect road trip
+Making this the perfect road trip in Bulgaria, my personal tips

 Looking back at the trip, I would have done a different path, here is what I would recommend: